jameshkramer/docs/docs/standard/linq/maintain-name-value-pairs.md

 Many applications have to maintain information that is best kept as name-value pairs.
 This information might be configuration information or global settings.
 LINQ to XML contains methods that make it easy to maintain a set of name-value pairs.
 You can either keep the information as attributes or as a set of child elements.

 One difference between keeping the information as attributes or as child elements is that attributes have the constraint that there can be only one attribute with a particular name for an element.
-This limitation does not apply to child elements.
+This limitation doesn't apply to child elements.

 ## SetAttributeValue and SetElementValue

 The two methods that facilitate keeping name-value pairs are <xref:System.Xml.Linq.XElement.SetAttributeValue%2A> and <xref:System.Xml.Linq.XElement.SetElementValue%2A>.
 These two methods have similar semantics.

-<xref:System.Xml.Linq.XElement.SetAttributeValue%2A> can add, modify, or remove attributes of an element.
+<xref:System.Xml.Linq.XElement.SetAttributeValue%2A> can add, modify, and remove attributes of an element.

-- If you call <xref:System.Xml.Linq.XElement.SetAttributeValue%2A> with a name of an attribute that does not exist, the method creates a new attribute and adds it to the specified element.
+- If you call <xref:System.Xml.Linq.XElement.SetAttributeValue%2A> with a name of an attribute that doesn't exist, the method creates a new attribute and adds it to the specified element.
 - If you call <xref:System.Xml.Linq.XElement.SetAttributeValue%2A> with a name of an existing attribute and with some specified content, the contents of the attribute are replaced with the specified content.
-- If you call <xref:System.Xml.Linq.XElement.SetAttributeValue%2A> with a name of an existing attribute, and specify null for the content, the attribute is removed from its parent.
+- If you call <xref:System.Xml.Linq.XElement.SetAttributeValue%2A> with a name of an existing attribute, and specify `null` for the content, the attribute is removed from its parent.

-<xref:System.Xml.Linq.XElement.SetElementValue%2A> can add, modify, or remove child elements of an element.
+<xref:System.Xml.Linq.XElement.SetElementValue%2A> can add, modify, and remove child elements of an element.

-- If you call <xref:System.Xml.Linq.XElement.SetElementValue%2A> with a name of a child element that does not exist, the method creates a new element and adds it to the specified element.
+- If you call <xref:System.Xml.Linq.XElement.SetElementValue%2A> with a name of a child element that doesn't exist, the method creates a new element and adds it to the specified element.
 - If you call <xref:System.Xml.Linq.XElement.SetElementValue%2A> with a name of an existing element and with some specified content, the contents of the element are replaced with the specified content.
-- If you call <xref:System.Xml.Linq.XElement.SetElementValue%2A> with a name of an existing element, and specify null for the content, the element is removed from its parent.
+- If you call <xref:System.Xml.Linq.XElement.SetElementValue%2A> with a name of an existing element, and specify `null` for the content, the element is removed from its parent.

 ## Example: Use `SetAttributeValue` to create and maintain a list of name-value pairs